-The active involvement of Traditional Owners in planning and decision-making processes is imperative, particularly given the high number of cultural sites and artefacts to be identified, considered and preserved in Uralla Shire.
+The active involvement of Traditional Custodians in planning and decision-making processes is imperative, particularly given the high number of cultural sites and artefacts to be identified and considered in Uralla Shire.
 The culture of Aboriginal people is unique and offers many economic and cultural advantages.

-No. Action Timing
+••••• No. Action Timing

-6.1.1 Recognise and reflect the economic and social needs of Aboriginal Communities in land use planning through consultation and engagement with those communities.
+6.1.1 Recognise and reflect the economic and social Ongoing needs of Aboriginal communities in land use planning through consultation and engagement with those communities.